mohimanilab/MASSTplus/instructions.md

 The tool comes with two types of search: exact and error-tolerant (analog).
 Separate indices are needed for each search type.
 This tool is thus split into two subcommands: exact and analog, each of which has its own set of subcommands for creating, adding to, and querying indices.

-You can always consult `masst_plus --help` for detailed description of the available commands and flags.
+You can always consult `masst_plus --help` for a detailed description of the available commands and flags.

 ## The search types

-**Exact search** mode matches query spectra against database spectra based on shared peaks only.
-The index subcommand ingests files into the disk-based database index.

-**Analog search** mode (also known as error-tolerant) matches query spectra against database spectra based on sahred and shifted peaks.
-The index subcommand ingests files into the disk-based database index.
+**Exact search** matches query spectra against database spectra based on shared peaks only, while **analog search** (also known as error-tolerant search) matches query spectra against database spectra based on shared and shifted peaks.
+The index subcommand ingests files into the disk-based database indexes.

 ## Creating Index

-To get started, create an spectrum index for the desired search type.
-The paramater available for each search type differ slightly, but both requires a directory for the index and some spectra file to add to the index.
+To get started, create a spectrum index for the desired search type using the `index` subcommand.
+This will ingests files into disk-based database indexes.
+The parameters available for each search type differ slightly, but both require a directory for the index and some spectra files to add to the index.

 ### Usage